pariyatti/kosa/README.md

-If you intend to use the "looped cards" (Pali Word a Day, Daily Words of the Buddha, or Daily Dohas), you will need access to the private repository containing the input files (https://github.com/pariyatti/Daily_emails_RSS) before you can run `make txt`, as explained below.
+If you intend to use the "looped cards" (Pali Word a Day, Daily Words of the Buddha, or Daily Dohas), you will need access to the private repository containing the input files (https://github.com/pariyatti/Daily_emails_RSS) before you can run `make txt-clone`, as explained below.
 Speak to Pariyatti Staff to obtain access.
 If you do not have access to these files, Kosa will still run without them.